jgerstmayr/EXUDYN/docs/RST/InstallationInstructions.rst

    \ ``sudo pip3 install wheel``\
    \ ``sudo python3 setup.py bdist_wheel --parallel``\

+Note that the build mechanisms used for Exudyn, e.g., on GitHub or when building internal wheels use docker in order to build highly compatible multilinux wheels.

 Since version 1.7.116, the PEP518 compatible way which puts wheels into the \ ``dist``\  folder reads: